software-mansion/live-compositor/ts/create-smelter-app/README.md

-# `create-live-compositor`
+# `create-smelter-app`

-To start new project using Live Compositor run:
+To start new project using Smelter run:

 ```
-npm create live-compositor
+npm create smelter-app
 ```